ccgauche/ytermusic/README.md

 ## Usage

+- Use your mouse to click in lists if your terminal has mouse support
 - Press `Space` to play/pause
 - Press `Arrow Right` or `>` to skip 5 seconds
 - Press `Arrow Left` or `<` to go back 5 seconds